kyleslie2/lists/Gifts/README.md

 ## Bags 	&#128092;
 I love really nice backpacks and messenger bags/ sachels but don't have the money for them.
-Although I am picky about what I like when it comes to the style and quality of the bag :p
+Although I am picky about what I like when it comes to the style and quality of the bag &#128523;

 Criteria:
   - Comfortable strap